 Imperial College Business School was established to provide world class teaching and research at the heart of Imperial College, London.
-In the 2008 research assessment it ranked second in the UK after London Business School.
 The Metals and Energy Finance MSc course sits alongside other Finance related MSc courses delivered by Imperial College Business School.

 - Produce graduates equipped to pursue careers in the technical and financial appraisal of natural energy and mineral resource projects.

 - Offer traditional minerals related training directly applicable to a career in the minerals industry.

 - Introduce key technical and geological concepts relevant to petroleum projects.

 - Enhance career opportunities in the financial services and petroleum and mineral industries.